FlushingBaseball/library-of-ptolemy/README.md

 1. This isn't a wikipedia this is will be a beautiful display site where people will want to spend time.

+## Features
+1. Overall animated paralax setting timeline (defaults from death of the emperor onwards)
+2.

 Taking a backseat but high resolution models is going to be key.